 What To Do?
 It's All About Ingredients!

-I no longer look at packaging or advertising hype--I go directly to the ingredients.
+When I purchase a product, I no longer look at packaging or advertising hype, I go directly to the ingredients.
 When I see the word “natural” on any product a red flag goes up and I immediately check out the ingredients.
 And while it obviously does not work for all ingredients, I try to avoid putting anything on my skin that I would not eat.

 When I am really concerned about ingredients or growing practices, I stick with products that are Certified USDA Organic.
 I admit that organic certification tells you nothing about whether the skin care product is effective--it does not mean that it will get rid of wrinkles better than a non-organic product.